While ambiguity in an insurance policy is generally construed against the insurance company, ambiguity is in the eye of the beholder.

 The language of this policy mirrors a change in Florida statutory insurance law in 2007.
 Prior to this time, Florida insurance carriers were required to include coverage for sinkhole damage as part of the standard homeowners policy.
 Under this prior statutory framework, the extent of sinkhole damage did not impact whether the insurer had to provide coverage.
 In 2007, the Florida legislature modified the law, so insurance companies only had to provide sinkhole coverage for catastrophic ground cover collapse.

 The concurring opinion in the Maricela case comments on the Florida insurance industry practice of continuing to use the phrase “catastrophic ground cover collapse,” which could be confusing for typical consumers.
-The bottom line is that Florida policyholders who need sinkhole coverage should consider paying the extra premium.
+The bottom line is that Florida policyholders who need or want sinkhole coverage should consider paying the extra premium.
 When you review your policy, you should seek legal advice if you are not sure whether the policy covers damage caused by sinkhole activity.